worldawa/deploy/README.md

-# try to deploy on heroku,then your count will be suspend instantly.
+# try to deploy on heroku, then your count will be suspend instantly.
 https://dashboard.heroku.com/new?template=https://github.com/worldawa/deploy